McGready had the world by the short-and-curlies.

 “Take it easy, kid,” McGready said.
 Maybe I can use this, he thought.
 Recently he’d given a big anonymous donation to charity -- and then made sure the story “leaked” to the press.
 Anonymous donations are pointless if they remain anonymous.
 His lawyers said that might have been the thing that had tipped the jury’s scales in his favor in that civil suit.
 Not the first one, the other one.
 Though he didn’t actually give a good damn about anyone but himself, McGready was very aware of the importance of faking it.
 He turned a little so the guy with the cell phone could get his best side.

 “Please help, Mister,” the kid pleaded, tugging him by the hand.

-For the on-lookers’ benefit, McGready tried to appear emotional, but couldn’t quite force a tear, so he pulled what he had practiced as his sad face, blinked his eyes a lot, a dabbed at one eye with his fingertips.
+For the on-lookers’ benefit, McGready tried to appear appropriately emotional, but couldn’t quite force a tear, so he pulled what he had practiced as his sad face, blinked his eyes a lot, a dabbed at one eye with his fingertips.
 It wouldn’t pass muster if anybody looked real close, but nobody ever looks that close.

-The kid went on his way, pushing his big brother in the wheelchair.
+The kid went on his way, pushing his big sister in the wheelchair.
 Pausing at the corner, the kid looked back and waved.
 McGready waved back.
 Then the kid took a left and was gone.

 What the fuck?
 Hadn’t he worn his watch?
 He was sure he had.
 He looked around the cockpit to see if he’d dropped it.
 Had the band broken or…?